Schema architecture

 PropertyTypeRequiredDescription

-overridestokenOverride[]YesArray of token names that differ from the default in this theme.
+overridestokenOverride[]YesArray of token identifiers that differ from the default in this theme.
 Only tokens that change need to be listed.

 sourcestringNoURI or relative path to the W3C DTCG file that contains this theme's authoritative token values.

-Each tokenOverride identifies a token by token (the token name).
+Each tokenOverride identifies a token by token (the token identifier).
 Override values live in the DTCG source file, not in DSDS.

 Style